CodeForAfrica/africanCOMMONS/_projects/gottovote.md

 github_url: https://github.com/CodeForAfrica/GotToVote
 related:
 description: >
-  Enabling citizens to get to the ballot box informed and ready
+  Enabling citizens to get to the ballot box informed and ready.
+Find your registration center and verify your details through web or SMS.
 ---